qmachine/qmachine/docs/paas-sandbox.rst

     To deploy your own turnkey system, click the button.
 Seriously, try it.

-It's okay if you're leery of clicking things, or if your computer's security settings blocked the coolness, or if you're using a hard copy of the manual.
+It's okay if you're leery of clicking things, if your computer's security settings blocked the coolness, or if you're using a hard copy of the manual.
-The idea here is the same one common throughout QM itself: a workflow can be launched simply by loading a URL.
+The idea here appears again and again in QM: a workflow can be launched simply by loading a URL.
 In this case, your click sends a message to Heroku to create a new app from a template in a version-controlled repository, https://github.com/qmachine/qm-ruby-turnkey.
 This template contains the "blueprint" for a turnkey QM system, complete with an API server, a web server, and a barebones webpage that loads the browser client.
 It uses the